psg-cisco/ai-defense-python-sdk/README.md

 ## Overview

-The `aidefense-python-sdk` provides a developer-friendly interface for inspecting chat conversations and HTTP requests/responses using Cisco's AI Defense API.
+The `aidefense-sdk` provides a developer-friendly interface for inspecting chat conversations and HTTP requests/responses using Cisco's AI Defense API.
 It enables you to detect security, privacy, and safety risks in real time, with flexible configuration and robust validation.

 ---